-Amortization - the length of time over which your mortgage is financed.
+Amortization – the period of time required to completely pay off a mortgage debt, if all payments are made on time and the terms of the mortgage stay the same.
 This may be anywhere up to 30 years, with 25 years being the traditional amortization.
 Note that mortgage amortization is different than "mortgage term" which is the length of your agreement with the mortgage lender.

 Assumable - this means that your mortgage MAY be taken over by another party if, for example, you sold your house and the buyer wanted to take over your mortgage payments.
 This may be of an advantage to a buyer if the rate on your mortgage is lower than current rates.
 Even though the mortgage is assumable, the borrower MUST qualify to the satisfaction of the mortgage lender.